mrkazawa/grid_world/monte_carlo/README.md

 ## Scenario 1 - Running the original code

-In this scenario we are going to run the original code from the [RLCode Github](https://github.com/rlcode/reinforcement-learning/tree/master/1-grid-world/3-monte-carlo).
+In this scenario, we are going to run the original code from the [RLCode Github](https://github.com/rlcode/reinforcement-learning/tree/master/1-grid-world/3-monte-carlo).

 First Stage | Last Stage
 :---: | :---:
 ![first](results/scenario1/env.png?raw=true "first") | ![last](results/scenario1/heat_map.png?raw=true "last")

-At the left figure we can see the initialization stage of the program.
+At the left figure, we can see the initialization stage of the program.
 The value for each grid in the picture will be set to `0.0`.
 This value will be updated after each episode as the agent learning to reach the `circle`.

-The figure in the right show the updated `value_table` after `500 episodes`.
+The figure in the right shows the updated `value_table` after `500 episodes`.
 The value where the `triangle` resides has minus value because the reward is `-100` and we do not want the agent to fall to it.
 Assuming the starting point is grid `(1,1)`, the agent moves from grid `(1,1)` to `(2,1)` to `(3,1)` to `(4,1)` to `(4,2)` to `(4,3)` and finally `(3,3)`.
-This is the path that the agent have explored and learnt during the training.
+This is the path that the agent has explored and learned during the training.
 We can see that this path contains grids with higher values.
 When following the greedy policy, the agent will choose these grids over the others and eventually reaches the `circle`.

-> The grids with the value of 0 means that during the training, the agent never visit those grids.
+> The grids with the value of 0 means that during the training, the agent never visits those grids.

 ![loss](results/scenario1/loss.png?raw=true "loss")

 The training loss is depicted at the figure above.
-At the early episodes the losses were high because the agent could not get the prediction value number for each grid correctly.
-However as the episodes continue, we can clearly see that the agent is getting better at predicting the value and generating smaller number of losses.
+In the early episodes the losses were high because the agent could not get the prediction value number for each grid correctly.
+However, as the episodes continue, we can clearly see that the agent is getting better at predicting the value and generating a smaller number of losses.
 In the figure, we can see several spikes occurred during the training.
-This spikes happened when the agent choose to **explore** instead of **exploit** (Remember we use epsilon `0.1` therefore we have `10%` chance to explore even though at the later episodes, it should not need to explore anymore)
+This spikes happened when the agent chooses to **explore** instead of **exploit** (Remember we use epsilon `0.1`, therefore, we have `10%` chance to explore even though at the later episodes, it should not need to explore anymore)

 ## Scenario 2 - Decreasing epsilon as the episodes continue

-In this scenario we are going to run a simple epsilon modification to the original code.
+In this scenario, we are going to run a simple epsilon modification to the original code.
 Our lemma is the following:

 > The agent should do less exploration as he gets better in predicting the value

 Therefore we decrease the epsilon value as the episodes increase.
 When it reaches 100 episodes, the epsilon will be set to `0.075` and then decreased to `0.05` at 200 episodes, `0.025` at 300 episodes.
-Finally, we dont use epsilon (full greedy) at the last 100 episodes.
+Finally, we don't use epsilon (full greedy) at the last 100 episodes.

 ```python
 # our custom decreasing epsilon trial